Amphibious vehicle: Cars

 Amphibious automobiles have been conceived from ca. 1900; however, the Second World War significantly stimulated their development.
 Two of the most significant amphibious cars to date were developed during World War II.
 The most proliferous was the German Schwimmwagen, a small jeep-like 4x4 vehicle designed by the Porsche engineering firm in 1942 and widely used in World War II.
 The amphibious bodywork was designed by Erwin Komenda, the firm's body construction designer, using the engine and drive train of the Kübelwagen.
 An amphibious version of the Willys MB jeep, the Ford GPA or 'Seep' (short for Sea jeep) was developed during World War II as well.
 A specially modified GPA, called Half-Safe, was driven and sailed around the world by Australian Ben Carlin in the 1950s.

 One of the most capable post-war amphibious off-roaders was the German Amphi-Ranger, that featured a hull made of seawater-resistant AlMg2 aluminium alloy.
 Extensively engineered, this costly vehicle was proven seaworthy at a Gale force 10 storm off the North Sea coast (Pohl, 1998).
 Only about 100 were built – those who own one have found it capable of crossing the English Channel almost effortlessly.

 Purely recreational amphibian cars include the 1960s Amphicar and the contemporary Gibbs Aquada.
 With almost 4,000 pieces built, the Amphicar is still the most successfully produced civilian amphibious car to date.
 The Gibbs Aquada stands out due to its capability of high-speed planing on water.
 Gibbs built fifty Aquadas in the early 2000s after it was developed by a team assembled by founder Alan Gibbs before the company's engine supplier, Rover, was unable to continue providing engines.
 Gibbs and new partner Neil Jenkins reconstituted the company and are now seeking U.S. regulatory approval for the Aquada.

-The Southern California-based company, WaterCar, founded by Dave March, has also built four working amphibious prototypes, one which holds the Guinness World Record for World's Fastest Amphibious Vehicle (The Python).
-In 2013, March released the company's first commercial vehicle, The Panther.
+In 2010, a Southern California-based company named WaterCar set the Guinness World Record for Fastest Amphibious Vehicle, with their prototype, The Python, which reached top land speeds of 204 km/h (127 mph) and water speeds of 96 km/h (60 mph; 52 knots).
+Since then, the company launched their first commercial vehicle, The Panther, which has been featured on ABC's The Bachelor as well as USA's Royal Pains.
+The WaterCar can do 80 mph (129 km/h) on land, and 44 mph (38 knots; 71 km/h) on sea, and can transition from land to sea in less than 15 seconds.
 Since its release, WaterCar has been popular in the Middle East, selling to the Embassy of the United Arab Emirates, with six additional vehicles being sold to the Crown Prince of Dubai.
 The WaterCar has also been sold to tech enthusiasts and residents of Silicon Valley.

-Other amphibious cars include the US Hydra Spyder and the Spira4u.
+Other amphibious cars include the US Hydra Spyder.